The Birthing Suites at Sharon Hospital

 Your recovery will be slower than a vaginal delivery, so take your time and be patient with your body.
 Sometime within the first day, your nurse will get you up and out of bed.
 Once you are out of bed you will be encouraged to walk.
 You will have a catheter inserted to remove fluids from your bladder.
 This will also be removed in the first day to make it easier to walk.
 Because a catheter increases your chance of a urinary tract infection, you are encouraged to drink plenty of fluids (especially water and cranberry juice).
 You will have an IV until you are taking in adequate fluids.
 You can usually shower on the second day after your surgery.

-You will enjoy the quiet atmosphere and beautiful view overlooking the hills of Northwest Connecticut offered in our 6 private LDRP rooms.
-In your room you can enjoy a relaxing shower, watch the television or use the telephone locally at no charge.
+You will enjoy the quiet atmosphere and beautiful view overlooking the hills of Northwest Connecticut offered in our 6 private LDRP (labor, delivery, recovery, postpartum) suites.
+In your suite, you can enjoy a relaxing shower, watch the television or use the telephone locally at no charge.
 Long distance calls can be billed collect or by using a telephone card.
 Friends can get your telephone number by calling the main hospital number at 860.364.4000.

 Before you go home, to celebrate the birth of your baby, Sharon Hospital will provide you with a “Stork Club Dinner” for you and your partner to share in celebration of your child’s birth.
 Gift bags are available and will be provided upon request to get you started on enjoying your newborn.